Why Miami for Maritime Law?

 Faculty: Miami Law is known for its renowned professors who share their knowledge and skills with students.

-Advising & Networking: A career advisor with special training assists international LL.M. students with their job search including resume writing and interviewing skills.
-Students have the chance to attend conferences with experts in the field.
+Advising & Networking: A career advisor with special training assists international LL.M.

 Bar Exam: Upon completion of the LL.M. degree, students can qualify and elect to take an American Bar Exam as various U.S. jurisdictions permit non-U.S.-trained law graduates to become members of their bar including New York.

 Rosenstiel School of Marine and Atmospheric Science (RSMAS): The Maritime LL.M. draws upon the expertise of RSMAS graduate school at The University of Miami.
 As one of the leading academic oceanographic and atmospheric research institutions in the world, the School's basic and applied research interests encompass virtually all marine-related sciences.

 Flexibility: Students receive one-on-one course advising to elect appropriate courses that match their academic and professional goals and can choose among different areas of study and take courses at RSMAS.

 Students and practitioners interested in the following areas of Maritime Law should consider applying:

 International Law of the Sea - This area is for students interested in learning about the laws governing scarce ocean resources along with their implementation in a global context, and for those attracted to the pursuit of career paths in public international law of the sea or who plan to work with a public agency.
 Courses in this area focus on the rules, agreements, and institutions, both nationally and internationally, that regulate the use and management of navigable waters.